| This is the 274th story of Our Life Logs |

 There in the kitchen, my father sang softly to Claire, fluctuating in gentle, almost whispery, falsetto tones.
 And amazingly, Claire chortled every note back at him, up, down, mid-scale, her tiny arms flailing merrily in the kitchen’s air.
 Her and Pop’s faces beamed pure delight, as note for note the two traveled, in their own distinct, gleefully shared musical adventures.

-My God, I think now, what breed of infant brilliance not yet able to speak words could somehow mime any range of music her father sang to her?
+My God, I think now, what breed of infant brilliance not yet able to speak words could somehow mimic any range of music her father sang to her?

 And so, the first several months of being Claire’s older brother were blissful.
 Our family lived a charming life with little to no snags.